Pentagonal bipyramid: Applications

-In the geometry of chemical compounds, the pentagonal bipyramid can be used as the atom cluster surrounding an atom.
+In the geometry of chemical compounds, the pentagonal bipyramid can be the shape of an atom cluster surrounding an atom.
 The pentagonal bipyramidal molecular geometry describes clusters for which this polyhedron is a pentagonal bipyramid.
 An example of such a cluster is iodine heptafluoride in the gas phase.

-The Thomson problem concerns the minimum-energy configuration of charged particles on a sphere.
-One of them is a pentagonal bipyramid, a known solution for the case of seven electrons, by placing vertices of a pentagonal bipyramid inscribed in a sphere.
+The pentagonal bipyramid with equilateral triangular faces is a known solution of the seven-electron case of the Thomson problem, concerning the minimum-energy configuration of charged particles on a sphere.
+The solution is done by placing the vertices of a pentagonal bipyramid inscribed in a sphere.

-Pentagonal bipyramids and related five-fold shapes are found in decahedral nanoparticles, which can also be macroscopic in size when they are also called fiveling cyclic twins in mineralogy.
+In mineralogy, pentagonal bipyramids and related five-fold symmetrical shapes are found in decahedral nanoparticles, a type of twinned crystal that can be macroscopic in size.